Jassu225/aspire/README.md

 - **Migration Operations**: Migration classes for modifying schema and data in client browsers.

 The app runs entirely in the browser and no external backend is required.

+> NOTE: In case you encounter any problems, please clear the site data and try again.